mydhiliknair/ISEB1-Even-Sem-2020/Assignment_MLP/Plagiarism Reports_MLP/Interpreting Plag Reports.md

   <p><b><u>Please NOTE the following:</b></u></p>
   <ol>
     <li>The above graph is a SAMPLE portion of the overall graph('Plagiarism 50 Percent.png')</li>
     <li>It is used to explain the interpretation.
+It is not meant to target the submissions of any student(s)</li>
-Zoom and look at the overall graph for your plagiarism similarity</li>
+    <li>Zoom and look at the overall graph for your plagiarism similarity</li>
     <li> This is an "Undirected Graph"</li>
     <li> This means that "Student A" has 50% or more similarity index with "Student B", "Student C" etc</li>
     <li>It DOESNOT indicate "who has copied from whom"</i>